 To build communities practicing and teaching peace as conflict done well

-Along with Brandon Sensei's Free Aiki Dojo and Golden Bears Aikido at UC Berkeley, the Martial Nonviolence method and Peace Practices curricula have the support of Association Building Community (501c3), a San Francisco Bay Area non-profit, are internationally funded, and are in use at both campuses of Pacific Rim International School, Montessori learning communities in Emeryville and San Mateo, CA), as well as The Renaissance International School and Beacon Day School in Oakland.
+Along with Brandon Sensei's Free Aiki Dojo and Golden Bears Aikido at UC Berkeley, the Martial Nonviolence method and Peace Practices curricula have the support of Association Building Community (501c3), a San Francisco Bay Area non-profit, are internationally funded, and are in use at both campuses of Pacific Rim International School (Montessori learning communities in Emeryville and San Mateo, CA), as well as The Renaissance International School and Beacon Day School in Oakland.